 Have you’ve just found out your pregnant?
 Are you nervous about telling your boss because you don’t know your rights yet?
-Here are some answers to questions you might have about how your pregnancy will affect you at work and what your rights are as an employee.
+Here are some answers to questions you might have about how your pregnancy will affect you at work.
+Also what your rights are as an employee.

 You probably know that you have the right to maternity leave and maternity pay or allowance.
 But, you also have the right to paid time off to go to antenatal classes.

-As soon as you become pregnant you are protected against discrimination from the beginning of your pregnancy until you return work after your baby is born.
+As soon as you become pregnant you are protected against discrimination from the beginning of your pregnancy.
+Right up until you return work after your baby is born.
 That means you can tell your boss straightaway if you want to.
 If you don’t want to tell anyone at work immediately, you don’t have to.
 You can wait until 15 weeks before the week the baby is due.

-If you work in an environment that might be a risk to your unborn baby, for example, you work with chemicals; your boss must find you alternative work or remove the risk.
-You can stay at home on full pay if your boss is unable to move the risk or give you another job to do while you are pregnant.
+If you work in an environment that might be a risk to your unborn baby, for example, you work with chemicals.
+Then your boss must find you alternative work or remove the risk.
+You can stay at home on full pay if your boss is unable to move the risk.
+Alternatively give you another job to do while you are pregnant.

 Your boss must assess the risks to you at work from long working hours, standing for lengthy periods or carrying and lifting heavy objects.
 Your company needs to take appropriate action to ensure that you and your baby are not put at risk.